Frequently Asked Billing Questions

 A hospital-based clinic is a clinic that is owned and operated by a hospital.
 It is common for large, integrated healthcare systems like HCMC, where the hospital owns or leases space and employs support personnel involved in patient care, to operate hospital-based clinics.

-All HCMC clinics except the Golden Valley Clinic, Richfield Clinic, St. Anthony Village Clinic, Parkside Occupational and Contact Dermatitis Clinic and the BeWell Clinic are hospital-based clinics.
+All HCMC clinics except Golden Valley Clinic, Richfield Clinic, and St. Anthony Village Clinic are hospital-based clinics.

 How does this affect billing?